sreekuttyk/sweden-coding-challenge-fullstack/README.md

 Step 3: While in the shorturlclient directory, install the frontend dependencies using npm install.\
 Step 4: cd shorturlserver\
 Step 5: While in the server directory, install the backend dependencies using npm install.\
-Step 6: connect MongoDB with project by creating .env file inside shorturlserver folder using following steps:\
+Step 6: connect MongoDB Atlas(cloud) with project by creating .env file inside shorturlserver folder using following steps:\
        Login mongoDB account->Create a project-> Build database->Create cluster->Create user with user name and password-> Add your IP address to access list \
        Go to database-> connect->connect your application->copy the connection string and paste it to by creating an .env file inside shorturlserver directory(add URL= before connection string and replace password with original)\
 Step 7: Inside the server directory(shorturlserver), run the backend server using node server.js or using nodemon run server.js.
 The backend server will start on localhost:5000.\